Anabela (singer)

-Anabela Atijas (née Bukva; Анабела Атијас, née Буква; born 26 January 1975), known mononymously as Anabela, is a Bosnian-Serbian pop singer.
-She launched her career in 1993 as a part of the duo Funky G, together with her former husband Gagi Đogani with whom she has a daughter Luna Djogani.
-The duo split in 2009 because Gagi Đogani was abusive in their marriage.
-Anabela continued her career as a solo singer, and released her first solo album, Igra sudbine, on 21 July 2010 through City Records.
+Anabela Atijas (née Bukva; Анабела Атијас, née Буква; born 26 January 1975), better known mononymously as Anabela is a Bosnian-Serbian singer and dancer.
+She started her musical career in 1993 as a member of the Funky G. In 2009, she left the group and started a solo career.
+She released one studio album; Igra sudbine (2010) and several singles.

-Life and career

-1975–1990: Early childhood
+Early life

-Anabela Bukva was born in Goražde, SR Bosnia and Herzegovina, SFR Yugoslavia to a Bosniak Muslim father Ahmed Bukva and Bosnian Serb mother Jadranka Polutak.
+Anabela Bukva was born in Goražde, SR Bosnia and Herzegovina, SFR Yugoslavia to a Bosniak father Ahmed Bukva and Bosnian Serb mother Jadranka Polutak.
 Her parents filed for divorce when she was three or four years old.
 The divorce was finalized when she began first grade of primary school.
 It was initially argued in court that Anabela would live with her father because her mother did not have the financial capabilities to care for Anabela.
 The court did not favor this opinion, but could not make a decision.
 Instead, the matter was given to Anabela to decide with whom she would live after the divorce.
 Because of a strong connection with her father, Anabela chose to remain with her father.
 Anabela describes herself and her father as being a "dream team"; they were inseparable.
 She was immersed in music from an early age.
 Her father would play the guitar for her, and the two would often sing duets together.

 She grew up with her father's two half-brothers from her paternal grandfather's second marriage.
 The older half-brother is four years older than Anabela, and the younger Anabela's age.
 Because they were all close in age, Anabela viewed them as her brothers.
 She was a self-described tomboy, and practiced karate.
 She finished her primary education in Goražde, and decided to relocate to Sarajevo at the age of 13 for secondary education in foreign languages.
 She lived in Sarajevo for two years, having moved between thirteen apartments during her short stay.
 She has two paternal half-sisters, Ilda and Aida (born 1985), who is an actress.